 Fortunately, Claire Robinson, the travel blogger I mentioned and linked earlier took some pictures and I hope she doesn’t mind if I share them here..?!

 The old school tactics in full force: if in doubt, pull it out.

-Now that I’m actually a dental student, I getting to know all about the different approaches we can take to alleviate tooth ache and restore the natural function of teeth 0 making them pain fee.
+Now that I’m actually a dental student, I’m getting to know all about the different approaches we can take to alleviate toothache and restore the natural function of teeth 0 making them pain-free.
 Just looking at that picture above, most of those teeth look like they could have been saved by a fully trained dentist!

-So if anyone in Marrakech has a tooth ache and is considering a visit to the witch dentist for a quick fix – please try any find some money to get yourself looked after properly!
+So if anyone in Marrakech has a toothache and is considering a visit to the witch dentist for a quick fix – please try and find some money to get yourself looked after properly!